ikenox/mini-di-container-ts/README.md

   }
 }

-// `scope()` defines a new container scope, here example is a singleton-scoped.
-// `provide(...)` defines builder methods of dependencies. const singletonScope = scope()
+// Defines a new container scope, here example is a singleton-scoped. const singletonScope = scope()
   .provide({
+    // builder methods of dependencies.
     logger: (): Logger => ({
       log: console.log,
     }),